Monthly Photo Challenges (MPC) and PGPS Open and Nature Competitions

 The photos receiving the greatest number of votes will represent the club on our website.

-The chosen photos will be added to the Monthly Challenge gallery on the club's website.
-In addition, thumbnail links to the winning photo will be displayed on
+These photos also will be added to the Monthly Challenge Gallery on the website.
+The thumbnails

-This page was updated in April of 2021.
+This policy was updated in January and May 2023.
 The old page is here.